CamFlow/documentation/docs/installation.md

 cd ./vagrant
 ```

-There is different provision script available, please see in the [camflow/vagrant](https://github.com/CamFlow/vagrant) for details on what they do.
-We will use the rpm as an example:
+There are different provisioning scripts available within the `CamFlow/vagrant.git` repository: please see in the [camflow/vagrant](https://github.com/CamFlow/vagrant) for details on what they do.
+We will use the `rpm` provisioning script as an example:
 ``` BASH
 cd ./rpm
 vagrant plugin install vagrant-vbguest